BenHoang63/Malicious-URL-IP-Hash-Filter/README.md

 - Separate chaining + prime bucket counts: Buckets are prime-sized (via `primes.h`) to reduce clustering and modulo bias when mapping hash codes to buckets.
 - Conservative load factor (~0.75): This keeps most buckets short (1–2 nodes average) so that lookups remain effectively constant time while avoiding excessive memory blow-up from large bucket arrays.

-These choices make the code performant for a blocked-IP/URL lookup service while keeping memory usage reasonable — the exact balance that matters in production systems.
+These choices make the code performant for a blocked-IP/URL lookup service while keeping memory usage reasonable, which is the exact balance that is important in production systems.

 ## Design & Implementation